Contextualized Representations Using Textual Encyclopedic Knowledge: -enriched Representations

 Our approach seeks to contextualize input text $X = ( x_1 , \ldots , x_n )$ jointly with relevant textual encyclopedic background knowledge $B$ retrieved dynamically from multiple documents.
-We define a retrieval function, $f_{ret}(X, \mathcal{D})$, which takes $X$ as input and retrieves from the corpus $\mathcal{D}$, a list of text spans $B = ( B_1 , \ldots , B_M )$.
+We define a retrieval function, $f_{ret}(X, \mathcal{D})$, which takes $X$ as input and retrieves a list of text spans $B = ( B_1 , \ldots , B_M )$ from the corpus $\mathcal{D}$.
 In our implementation, each of the text spans $B_i$ is a sentence.
 The encoder then represents $X$ by jointly encoding $X$ with $B$ using $f_{enc}(X, B)$ such that the output representations of $X$ are cognizant of the information present in $B$ (see Figure~\ref{fig:encoding}).
-We use a deep Transformer encoder for $f_{enc}(\cdot)$.
-The Transformer takes as input the sequence \cls $X$ \sep $B$ \sep.
+We use a deep Transformer encoder operating over the input sequence \cls $X$ \sep $B$ \sep for $f_{enc}(\cdot)$.

-We refer to inputs $X$ we would like to represent generically as \emph{contexts}, which could be either contiguous word sequences from documents (passages), or, for the QA application, question-passage pairs, which we refer to as \emph{RC-contexts}.
+We refer to inputs $X$ generically as \emph{contexts}.
+These could be either contiguous word sequences from documents (passages), or, for the QA application, question-passage pairs, which we refer to as \emph{RC-contexts}.
 For a fixed Transformer input length limit (which is necessary for computational efficiency), there is a trade-off between the length of the document context (the length of $X$) and the amount of background knowledge (the length of $B$).
-This trade-off is explored in detail in Section ~\ref{sec:context_vs_background} where our experiments show that for an encoder input limit of 512, the values of $N_C = 384$ for the length of $X$ and $N_B = 128$ for the length of the background provide an effective compromise.
+Section~\ref{sec:context_vs_background} explores this trade-off and shows that for an encoder input limit of 512, the values of $N_C = 384$ for the length of $X$ and $N_B = 128$ for the length of $B$ provide an effective compromise.

-We use a simple implementation of the background retrieval function $f_{ret}(X, \mathcal{D})$, using an off-the-shelf entity linker or Wikipedia hyperlinks, and a way to score the relevance of individual sentences using \emph{ngram} overlap.
-We begin by specifying the retrieval function we use for RC-contexts followed by the QA model which uses TEK-enriched representations in Section~\ref{sec:finetuning-method}.
-We then detail baseline and newly proposed self-supervised pretraining methods for our representations in Section ~\ref{sec:pretraining-method}.
+We use a simple implementation of the background retrieval function $f_{ret}(X, \mathcal{D})$, using an entity linker for finetuning (Section~\ref{sec:finetuning-method}) and Wikipedia hyperlinks for pretraining (Section~\ref{sec:pretraining-method}), and a way to score the relevance of individual sentences using \emph{ngram} overlap.